 A KEY STRATEGY: EXPLAINING HOW REAL NEWS WORKS

 Other winners at the session were also working to help young people judge all content, even within their own products.
-Kim Einder, who runs two Dutch weeklies and a news app for young people, said that media literacy is a popular topic in Kidsweek (8-12 year-olds) and 7Days (for teenagers).
-"We cover it whenever there's reason to (like the results of the Trump/Clinton election)," she said, "and we also participate in the annual Week van de Mediawijsheid (Dutch Media Literacy Week) in November.
+Kim Einder runs the online operation for two Dutch weeklies and who created a nearly cost-free news app for young people She said that news literacy is a popular topic in Kidsweek (8-12 year-olds) and 7Days (for teenagers).
+"We cover it whenever there's reason to -- like for the results of the Trump/Clinton election)," she said, "and we also participate in the annual Week van de Mediawijsheid (Dutch Media Literacy Week) in November.
 A few weeks ago, we gave kids/teens tips on how to check if news is trustworthy.
 One of our editors also gave workshops during a three-day media literacy festival for teens."

 However, the daily quest for her is more often more basic.
 "Mostly, media literacy is something we keep in mind in our day-to-day reporting," she said.
 "We try to explain to our readers how stories are made, how reliable we think our sources are, how 'scientific' a scientific report is, et cetera.
 And mostly, we also tell, honestly, what we don't know and what information we don't have.
 We obviously consider ourselves a reliable source, but after all, we're only humans too."